SociallyIneptWeeb/LanguageLeapAI/README.md

 ### Docker

+#### Voicevox - JP

-If you still want to run both Whisper and Voicevox on your computer, run these commands in the root folder containing the [docker-compose.yml](docker-compose.yml) file.
+If you still want to run both Whisper and Voicevox on your computer, run these commands in the folder containing the [docker-compose.yml](Docker Enviroments/jp/docker-compose.yml) file.

 To run both WhisperAI and Voicevox: